shrocket/personal_website/content/blog/DRAFT_disobedience-review.md

 and

-This was a pointless exercise to begin with.
+. . . this was a pointless exercise to begin with.
 Firstly, looking back through a book to find one example of a feeling you had while reading it both diminishes the feeling (in that it was created by several things working together and not individual lines) and shows you that what you thought was missing was actually there all along, and secondly, since most people think of the book as one single poem (albeit broken into titled sections), maybe I should, you know, read the whole thing before declaring it void of _poetry_.

 ## 4.